Azure/azure-relay/samples/hybrid-connections/node/hyco-https-simple/README.md

 Constructor arguments:

-- **server** (required) - the fully qualified URI for a Hybrid Connection name on which to listen, usually constructed with the https.createRelayListenUri() helper.
+- **server** (required) - the fully qualified URI for a Hybrid Connection name on which to listen, constructed with the https.createRelayListenUri() helper.
 - **token** (required) - this argument *either* holds a previously issued token string *or* a callback function that can be called to obtain such a token string.
 The callback option is preferred as it allows token renewal.